-The purpose of this paper is to revisit the conditions that give rise to annular structures 53 in the leading patterns of variability of the circulation.
-We will demonstrate that annular 54 patterns can arise from two distinct characteristics of the flow: (i) "dynamical annularity", 55 where variability in the circulation about its mean state exhibits in-phase correlations at all 56 longitudes, and (ii) "statistical annularity", where the statistics of the flow (e.g., the variance, 57 autocorrelation and spatial decorrelation scale) are similar at all longitudes.
-Both conditions 58 can give rise to annular-like EOFs that make important contributions to the variability in 59 the circulation.
+The purpose of this paper is to revisit the conditions that give rise to annular structures in the leading patterns of variability of the circulation.
+We will demonstrate that annular patterns can arise from two distinct characteristics of the flow: (i) "dynamical annularity," where variability in the circulation about its mean state exhibits in-phase correlations at all longitudes, and (ii) "statistical annularity," where the statistics of the flow (e.g., the variance, autocorrelation, and spatial decorrelation scale) are similar at all longitudes.
+Both conditions can give rise to annular-like EOFs that make important contributions to the variability in the circulation.
 But only the former corresponds to coherent annular motions in the flow.
-60 Section 2 explores the impacts of "dynamical annularity" vs. "statistical annularity" on 61 EOF analysis of output from two simple stochastic models.
-Section 3 provides theoretical 62 context for interpreting the results of the simple models.
-Section 4 applies the insights 63 gained from the simple models to the circulation of an idealized general circulation model 64 and observations.
-Conclusions are provided in Section 5.
-65
+Section 2 explores the impacts of dynamical annularity versus statistical annularity on EOF analysis of output from two simple stochastic models.
+Section 3 provides theoretical context for interpreting the results of the simple models.
+Section 4 applies the insights gained from the simple models to the circulation of an idealized general circulation model and observations.
+Conclusions are provided in section 5.